mas-bandwidth/gafferongames/content/post/client_server_connection.md

 So why resend dropped packets at all? **BINGO!** What we'd really like is an option to tell TCP: "Hey, I don't care about old packets being resent, by they time they arrive I can't use them anyway, so just let me skip over them and access the most recent data".
 But TCP simply does not give us this option.
 All data must be delivered reliably and in-order.

 This creates terrible problems for time critical data where packet loss *and* latency exist.
 Situations like, you know, The Internet, where people play FPS games.
-Large hitches corresponding to multiples of round trip time are added to the stream of data as TCP waits for dropped packets to be resent, which means additional buffering to smooth out these hitches, adding even more latency, or long pauses where the game freezes and is non-responsive.
+Large hitches corresponding to multiples of round trip time are added to the stream of data as TCP waits for dropped packets to be resent, which means additional buffering to smooth out these hitches, or long pauses where the game freezes and is non-responsive.

 Neither option is acceptable for first person shooters, which is why virtually all first person shooters are networked using UDP.
-UDP doesn't provide any reliability or ordering, so protocols built on top of UDP can access the most recent data without waiting for lost packets to be resent, and implement whatever reliability they need in radically different ways to TCP.
+UDP doesn't provide any reliability or ordering, so protocols built on top of UDP can access the most recent data without waiting for lost packets to be resent, implementing whatever reliability they need in radically different ways to TCP.

 But, using UDP comes at a cost:

 **UDP doesn't provide any concept of connection.**

 We have to build that ourselves.
 This is a lot of work!
-So strap in, get ready, because we're going to build it all up from scratch using same basic techniques first person shooters use when creating their protocols over UDP.
+So strap in, get ready, because we're going to build it all up from scratch using the same basic techniques first person shooters use when creating their protocols over UDP.
 I know, I've worked on a few.
 You can use this client/server protocol for games or non-gaming applications and, provided the data you send is time critical, I promise you, it's well worth the effort.

 <a name="quic_footnote"></a> _\* These days even web servers are transitioning to UDP via [Google's QUIC](https://ma.ttias.be/googles-quic-protocol-moving-web-tcp-udp/).
 If you still think TCP is good enough for time critical data in 2016, I encourage you to put that in your pipe and smoke it :)_